WSU-4110/WarriorSocial/installation.md

 ## Installation

+- Download the WarriorSocial.zip file from https://waynestateprod-my.sharepoint.com/:u:/g/personal/gw8607_wayne_edu/EVOepNl3jh9PkPeWjA-GEYIBgIbyrZ6nZEE8x7YWlopUYw?e=xO5vSH

+- Using Files app (made by Google), navigate to the file downloaded and unzip

+- Install using the unzipped WarriorSocial.apk (You may need to enable unknown apk installation in your System Settings)

+## IF YOU WANT TO EMULATE AND TEST THE APPLICATION:

 Here are some resources that will be needed in order to run the app:

 - [Andriod Studio: For emulation](https://developer.android.com/studio)